 Windows server/machine boots which involves multiple steps and multiple files.
-Lists are just an attempt to put all the pieces together.
+Windows Boot Concepts & its sequence Lists are just an attempt to put all the pieces together.

 Power on the machine

 - POST verifies if the volume and current levels are correct.

 - If everything is cleared and good, then power good signal is sent to the Processor.